SamVerschueren/listr/readme.md

 ## Rendering options

-By default, [listr-update-renderer](https://github.com/SamVerschueren/listr-update-renderer) is active.
-This renderer refreshes the state of the tasks every 100 milliseconds.
-With the option ```suspendUpdateRenderer``` the refresh can be suspended for the time the task is running.
-After the task is completed, the listr-update-renderer starts again refreshing the state of the tasks.
+By default, the [`listr-update-renderer`](https://github.com/SamVerschueren/listr-update-renderer) renderer is used.
+The renderer updates the state of the tasks every 100ms.
+When the `suspendUpdateRenderer` option is supplied, the state updates can be suspended while the task is running.
+After the task is completed, the renderer will resume updating the state of the tasks.

 ```js
 const tasks = new Listr([